NativeScript/docs-v7/docs/tooling/publishing/android-app-bundle.md

 ```

 Then you can install the application on a connected device by executing:

+> Note: Devices running Android 4.4 (API level 19) and lower don’t support downloading and installing split APKs.
+On such devices `bundletool` will not be able to deploy the application.
+When the bundle is released Google Play will serve a single multi-APK to such devices.

 ```
 java -jar <toolPath>/bundletool.jar install-apks --apks="somePath/my_app.apks" --device-id=<deviceId>
 ```